-- Held a Sports Presentation Evening for students and parents. - Held an Academic Presentation Evening for students and parents. - Held a final Record of Achievement ceremony for students and parents.
+- Held a Sports Presentation Evening for students and parents. - Held an Academic Presentation Evening for students and parents. - Held a final Record of Achievement ceremony for students and parents. - Held a 6th Form Showcase Evening. - Staged a Production of A Midsummer Night's Dream. - Staged an Arts and Technology Celebration Evening. - Staged a "Battle of the Bands" evening. - Held workshops and talks from a range of visiting guests. - Organised trips to numerous external events and competitions including theatre trips, poetry competitions, fieldwork etc

-- Staged a Production of Hound of the Baskervilles. - Staged an Arts and Technology Celebration Evening. - Staged a "Battle of the Bands" evening. - Held workshops by a range of visiting guests. - Hosted visits from Town and County councillors. - Trained new teachers to the profession. - Maintained and developed our Business Forum to ensure that students get regular contact with local Business Partners and the world beyond school. - Conducted Mock Interviews with local business partners for all Year 11 students. - A number of students completed their bronze and silver Duke of Edinburgh Award.
+- Hosted visits from Town and County councillors. - Trained new teachers to the profession. - Maintained and developed our Business Forum to ensure that students get regular contact with local Business Partners and the world beyond school. - Conducted Mock Interviews with local business partners for all Year 11 students. - Gave students in Year 10 and Year 12 the opportunity for a week's work experience. - A number of students completed their bronze and silver Duke of Edinburgh Award. - The school set up a new equestrian team which has competed in various events.